cleitonsouza01/trade/docs/operation_container.md

 A container for operations.

 The OperationContainer was designed to execute tasks on groups of operations.
-Its common use is to:
+Its common uses are:

 - To group all operations that happened on the same date
-- Identify the daytrades among the operations
+- To identify the daytrades among the operations
 - Prorate commissions and other costs by all the operations
 - Find the taxes to be applied to all the operations
 - To group all daytrades and common operations with the same asset on a single